EQUH - Equine Horsemanship

 EQUH 207 Intermed English Equitation: 2 Credits (2 Lab)

-PREREQUISITE: EQUH 114 or permission of instructor.
+PREREQUISITE: EQUH 114 or consent of instructor.
 (Sp) Advanced English equitation techniques including collecting, lateral movements and beginning jumping.
-Students should allow 15 minutes to get to Miller Stock Pavillion.
+Students should allow 15 minutes to get to Miller Stock Pavilion.
 Transportation is student's responsibility and not included in course fees

 EQUH 210 Intermed Western Equitation: 2 Credits (2 Lab)

-PREREQUISITE: EQUH 114 or permission of instructor.
-(F, Sp) Students will learn advanced movements and maneuvers such as collection, roll-backs, turn-arounds, and lead changes.
+PREREQUISITE: EQUH 114 or consent of instructor.
+(F, Sp) Students will learn more advanced skills such as collection, roll-backs, turn-arounds, and lead changes.
 Students must have secure seat and hands.
-Training methods for the green horse and tuning techniques for the older broke horse will be covered.
-Students should allow 15 minutes to get to Miller Stock Pavillion.
+Problem solving and training methods for green horses and older horses with holes in their training will be covered.
+Students should allow 15 minutes to get to Miller Stock Pavilion.
 Transportation is student's responsibility and not included in course fees

 EQUH 253 Starting Colts: 2 Credits (4 Lab)